 We specify the timing constraints of stub tasks using a variant of GIL, a real-time temporal logic with an intuitive graphical representation.
-We use GIL because we find its visual formulas very natural and easy to understand.
-Other real-time logics or automata could be used equally well.
 The GIL specifications for a stub task constrain the order and timing of the events that label the stub's interactions.
-We, therefore, use an event-based interpretation for GIL, rather than the customary state-based interpretation.
-GIL formulas are given in a graphical form similar to the timelines frequently used by system developers.
-We explain the features of GIL used in this example as we discuss the specifications shown in Fig. 3.
+We therefore use an event-based interpretation for GIL, rather than the customary state-based interpretation.
+GIL formulas are given in a graphical form similar to the time-lines frequently used by system developers.
+We explain the features of GIL used in this example as we discuss the specifications shown in Figure 3.

 Recall that our example program runs on a uniprocessor.
-Processor sharing complicates the specification of a task's timing constraints-if a pre-emptible code region takes at most 3 sec to execute, then the task runs for at most 3 sec between the events representing the beginning and the end of the code region; however, the task may be preempted for part of this time, so the actual elapsed time may exceed 3 sec.
+Processor sharing complicates the specification of a task's timing constraints-if a preemptible code region takes at most 3 seconds to execute, then the task runs for at most 3 seconds between the events representing the beginning and the end of the code region; however, the task may be preempted for part of this time, so the actual elapsed time may exceed 3 seconds.
 When specifying the timing constraints of a task, we employ two different kinds of time: local time advances only when a task is running and is useful for specifying bounds on the execution time of code regions, while global time always advances and is useful for specifying timeouts and other intervals in absolute time.
 We illustrate the use of these different kinds of time below.

-GIL formulas for the timing constraints of the Tracking task are shown in Fig. 3.
-We label individual formulas for convenience in referring to them below (Run1, Run2, etc.).
+GIL formulas for the timing constraints of the Tracking task are shown in Figure 3.
+We label individual formulas for convenience in referring to them below.
 The GIL formulas are read from top to bottom and left to right.
 The horizontal dimension shows the progression of time, which advances to the right.
 An outermost interval represents a legal sequence of (timed) events; the (sub)formula below it describes constraints on the ordering of events and on the times at which they occur.
 More generally, an interval represents the interval of time between two events, which designate its "endpoints"; the formula nested directly below an interval describes real-time properties of the events that occur within this time interval.
-A formula that must hold at the beginning of an interval is left justified below the start of the interval, a formula that must hold invariantly (at all times) in an interval is left justified below a henceforth operator (\Box) and a formula that must eventually hold (at some time) in an interval is left justified below an eventually operator (\Diamond).
+A formula that must hold at the beginning of an interval is left justified below the start of the interval and a formula that must hold invariantly (at all times in) an interval is left justified below a henceforth operator (\Box) .
 Special duration predicates place bounds on the amount of time, either global or local, that can elapse between the endpoints of intervals.